alexjvr1/UKButterflies/README.md

 When all the samples have been pre-processed we can estimate genotype likelihoods using ANGSD.

 First we'll estimate the site frequency spectrum for each population separately.
 In this first step we'll also filter sequences for quality.
 This step is run as an array by splitting the genome up into 100 regions.
+This can be run in less than 1 hour, depending on the size of the regions.
+I need to optimise this step.

+A second part to this is the merging of all the separate regions.
+This takes 2-4 hours and cannot be multi-threaded.

 Next we'll intersect the datasets from museum and modern populations to include only loci found in both datasets.